AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/french-employment-exercises.md

 How about in a much smaller city(48 firms, Marzan)?

 ### Question 7
 What is the breakdown of small to large firms in the town with the most firms (Paris)?
+How about in Marzan?

 ### Question 8
 What is the gender gap between Female and Male Net Salary/ Hr of Executives by Total Firms in Town?